macconnolly/ha-lighting-manager/PLAN_1.md

 # Lighting Manager Modernization Plan: From Legacy to Layer-First Architecture

+> **SUPERSEDED** - This was the initial conceptual plan.
+> See COMPREHENSIVE_IMPLEMENTATION_PLAN.md for the actual implementation plan.

 ## Executive Summary

 This plan transforms the legacy `lighting_manager` custom component into a modern, architecturally pure Home Assistant integration.
 The core innovation is elevating layers from internal data structures to first-class Home Assistant entities, creating total observability and a reactive, event-driven system.